-Conditional acceptance may be available to persons with exceptional circumstances.
+Conditional acceptance may be available to persons when exceptional circumstances make it impossible to complete all the requirements for admission by the start of classes.
 Students will only be allowed to take classes for one trimester with a conditional acceptance.
-Contact the vice president for campus academic services for further information.
+Contact the campus or online academic services office for further information.

 Because admission is a privilege rather than a right, the college can request that a student withdraw when reasons warrant such action.
-Students are responsible for observing all regulations and standards of conduct.
+Students are responsible for observing all regulations and standards of conduct stated in the Student Handbook.